 Amazingly tender Almond Butter Buttermilk Pancakes!!
 Weekend mornings will never be the same again with this healthier almond pancake recipe that is delicious as well.

 I love a good soft and fluffy pancake made with all purpose flour.
-Sometimes, we like to switch things up and take the healthier route with this almond butter almond flour pancakes.
+Sometimes, we like to switch things up and take the healthier route with this almond butter almond flour pancakes, like the healthy pumpkin pancakes.
 These are so hearty and delicious that my husband loves to eat them without any syrup just like this almond flour banana pancakes.

 Best Almond Pancakes Recipe